janekb04/job_system/README.md

 cache_line buffer[ARRAY_SIZE / sizeof(promise_base*)];
 ```
 In code, this is implemented more generically, but the above illustration
-is a good exposition, of how it actually works.
+is a good exposition of how it actually works.

 Access to a cache line is synchronized via an atomic variable stored in the last byte
 of each cache line.
 It works on the assumption that the system is little-endian and